KArbeRes/MagentaA11yV2/public/content/documentation/web/component/toast-snackbar.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a toast snackbar

 1. Test keyboard only, then screen reader + keyboard actions

-   - Skip-links: Focus moves directly to the header or navigation
+   - Tab: Focus visibly moves in logical order to buttons or links inside the toast

-   - Tab: Nothing, headings are not focusable unless they are actionable

-   - Arrow-keys: Headings are browsed
+   - Space: Any buttons inside are activated
+   - Enter: Any links or buttons inside are activated

 2. Test mobile screenreader gestures

-   - Swipe: Focus moves directly to the header or navigation
+   - Swipe: Focus moves in logical order to the toast

-   - Doubletap: This typically activates most elements
+   - Doubletap: This typically activates most elements in the toast

 3. Listen to screenreader output on all devices

-   - It is discoverable with screenreader shortcuts as header/banner landmark

-   - Group: It typically contains the name and primary navigation of the website
+   - Name: The toast is read when it appears (BUT focus DOES NOT transfer automatically when the toast appears)
+   - Role: It identifies itself as an alert or status when it appears
+   - Group: If it is possible to close the toast, focus then returns to a logical place in the page
+   - State: It remains open until closed by user

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/toast-snackbar](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/toast-snackbar)